-Family and Child Therapy
+Family Therapy and Play/Child Therapy

 First comes love, then comes marriage, then comes the baby in the baby carriage!

 Okay, not every relationship goes in this order.
 However, once that baby comes, we all really wish there was more guidance for all of the challenges those little people present!
 Kids are not easy and neither is raising a family.
 When you are feeling lost and uncertain, come in and let’s work together to see what we can do to turn things around.